Happy 70th, Steven Wright!

 Contestants: Oh yeah, oh yeah, Nor’easter.

 Stanley Sperrow: Ok, 1st question.
-How do you get from Providence Rhode Island, to Worchester Mass?
+How do you get from Providence Rhode Island, to Worcester Mass?

 (Tony buzzes in)